erroronline1/caro/readme.md

 * Provide company logos (JPG, PNG) for record exports (e.g. company logo for upper right corner, department logo for lower right corner, watermark logo best with transparent background) e.g. in directory media/favicon/
 * Set up [runtime variables](#runtime-variables), especially the used sql subset and its credentials, packagesize in byte according to sql-configuration, path to logos.
 Apply set permissions to templates/manual.XX.json-files.
 * [Customize](#customisation) your appropriate language-files (language.XX.json and templates/manual.XX.json)
-* Optional: edit applicable templates/documents.XX.json and templates/vendors.XX.json with the selected default language option for a swift availability upon launch.
+* Optional: edit applicable [templates](#prerequisites) with the selected default language option for a swift availability upon launch.
 Approvals, evaluations and pricelist imports have to be done the regular way after installation though.
 * Select an installation password for the system user.

 ### Installation procedure